North Korea fires first suspected ICBM since 2017 – KION546

 The suspected ICBM flew to an altitude of 6,000 kilometers (3,728 miles) and to a distance of 1,080 kilometers (671 miles) with a flight time of 71 minutes before splashing down in waters off Japan’s western coast on Thursday, according to Japan’s Defense Ministry.

-The altitude would suggest it is a “new type of ICBM,” Japan’s Vice Defense Minister Makoto Oniki told reporters Thursday.
-The missile landed inside Japan’s Exclusive Economic Zone, 150 kilometers (93 miles) west of Oshima Peninsula in Hokkaido, Japan’s northernmost main island, the Defense Ministry confirmed.
+Thursday’s launch is North Korea’s 11th of the year, including one on March 16 which is presumed to have failed.
+Analysts said the test could be the longest-range missile yet fired by North Korea, exceeding its last ICBM launch in November 2017.

-Thursday’s launch is North Korea’s 11th of the year, including one on March 16 which is presumed to have failed, and its longest-range test since November 2017, when it sent a Hwasong-15 missile to an altitude of 4,475 kilometers (2,800 miles) with a range of 950 kilometers (590 miles) and flight time of 53 minutes.
+Japan’s Vice Defense Minister Makoto Oniki told reporters Thursday the missile’s altitude would suggest it is a “new type of ICBM,” a potential sign North Korea is closer to developing weapons capable of targeting the United States.

-The United States joined allies South Korea and Japan in strongly condemning the launch.
-In a statement, the White House said the move “needlessly raises tensions and risks destabilizing the security situation in the region.”
+The US joined allies South Korea and Japan in strongly condemning the launch Thursday and called on North Korea to refrain from further destabilizing acts.

 US President Joe Biden is currently in Belgium, where he is attending a G7 summit alongside Japanese Prime Minister Fumio Kishida.
 The gathering is part of a series of meetings, including an extraordinary NATO summit, as Western leaders seek to align their responses to Russia’s brutal invasion of Ukraine.
 A European Council meeting will also take place Thursday.